KondiU/Heartbeataria/README.md

 - [Peege•on](https://steamcommunity.com/id/m_pigeon) for drawing the mod's artwork
 - [HenryChe](https://steamcommunity.com/profiles/76561199058845384) for providing most of the sprites
 - [Uncle Badass](https://steamcommunity.com/id/unclebadass/) for providing some important missing sprites of Star Merchant NPC
+- [Oersted](https://steamcommunity.com/id/DSVaniaRomhacker/) for bringing an awesome idea of the new accessory

 ▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁